 The maker of the popular, washable swim diaper has a solid selection of sun hats offering all-day protection on the beach, pool or anyplace else you risk drinking in those UVs.
 Choose from several iPlay varieties with wide, round brims and straps that tie under the chin, with an adjustable toggle that lets the hat grow with your baby.
 A wicking liner in the hats’ inside keeps the fabric nice and cool and the quick-dry material means you can put it on, swim, and pretty much leave it on your baby all day.

-Tiny ears, necks and noses all stay under cover when your baby wears the adorable Sunblock Swimmy Sun Hat by Hanna Andersson, with sizes to fit newborns up to age 6 years old.
-The Swedish-inspired kids’ brand is totally trendy, yes, and the striped patterns of this particular swim hat are simply adorable.
-But the quality of the product shows through, too, with its fast-drying nylon/spandex knit, convenient and sturdy chin ties and UVA/UVB rating that blocks 95-percent of harmful rays.
-Matching onesie rash guards are available, too.
-Just be warned that the cute and matching aesthetics of Hanna Andersson pieces make it hard to buy a single piece!
+Nothing beats a two-for-one!
+Tiny ears, necks and noses all stay under cover when your baby wears the adorable Sunsuit with Matching Hat (included!), with sizes to fit newborns up to age 6 years old.
+The quality of the product shows through, with its fast drying stretchy material, convenient and sturdy chin ties and UVA/UVB rating that blocks 98-percent of harmful rays.

 7. Sunday Afternoons